 In addition to Automated Builds, Highly Configurable Software utilizes Automated Deployments to further increase productivity and scalability.
 Automated Build Processes create a singular deployable artifact for all environments that does not require further modification.
 A singular configurable artifact produces horizontally, scalable deployments that follow industry DevOps best practices.

-Let us look at an example.
-Assume that Application A is to be deployed onto one-thousand different servers.
-In a typical software project, each instance of the deployed application requires custom configuration before it is usable.
-Most projects apply these changes at build time, causing an inefficient process that results in one-thousand different builds.
-Even with automation, this incurs an enormous loss of time in redundant build cycles.
-Alternatively, highly configurable software enforces that one build cycle will be used across each of those one-thousand servers.
-To use this singular deployable artifact across many environments, it is recommended to use a centralized repository management solution that stores each version of the resulting artifacts.
+The singular deployable artifact must require no additional modifications, such as unpacking it to switch or modify file(s).
+As an example, let’s assume that an application is deployed onto one-thousand different servers.
+Instead of applying custom configuration across each instance of the deployed application, which will turn into multiple redundant build cycles, DevOps best practices enforce that one singular build cycle be used for all of those one-thousand servers.
+To use this singular deployable artifact across many environments, it is recommended to use a centralized repository management solution that stores each version of the resulting artifact.
 This creates a centralized location where automated deployment systems can find and use these artifacts.

 Though keeping deployable artifacts to a singleton is a must, it is also important to properly maintain your key configuration points (KCPs) as well.
 As the number of servers or environments grow, the number of KCPs should not grow linearly.
 Each new environment may incur some subset of new KCPs, but the number should not grow at an order of magnitude.
 Linear growth is usually a sign of one of the common pitfalls when declaring KCPs, discussed here.
 For example, if the application starts with five hundred KCPs, adding a new server should not add another five hundred KCPs.
 This does not scale as the deployment environment grows and is an indicator that KCPs are being blatantly duplicated.
 Remove these duplicates and re-evaluate which ones are needed for maintaining the application.